m4deme1ns4ne/LongConspectWriter/README.md

 Research MVP for generating structured academic notes from long lecture audio.

-The project uses a local multi-stage pipeline instead of a single giant prompt.
+The project uses a local multi-stage pipeline.
 Long, noisy lecture transcripts are processed step by step: transcription, transcript cleaning, semantic grouping, structure planning, topic matching, final long-form synthesis, and Markdown export of the last JSON result.
+The stack is hybrid: `faster-whisper` is used for STT, Transformers are used for Drafter and the planners, while Synthesizer can run either through `llama_cpp` on a local GGUF model or through a Transformers compatibility backend.

 ## What Works Now